A Capability Statement is a “Best-in-Class” presentation of your company’s federal contracting resume, including proper formatting,

 How does a Capability Statement help me?

-For your CE to truly be effective, it must speak to your audience.
+For your Capability Statement to truly be effective, it must speak to your audience.
 Rafael Marrero & Company develops a high-quality, aesthetically appealing, responsive representation of your organization’s capabilities in the preferred Government format ensuring it speaks their language (work area, past performance, core capabilities, corporate narrative, industry codes, etc.) and is focused on maximizing on the rules of engagement and effective marketing.
 With the help of our B2G Design Team, your Capability Statement will help you immediately stand out from your competition and make a lasting first impression.

 Call Today for a Free Consultation

 Contact the Business-to-Government (B2G) experts at Rafael Marrero & Company today to prepare a “Best-in-Class” presentation of your company’s federal contracting resume, including proper formatting, information, and design.
 Call 1-888-595-6221 for a free consultation, or email firstname.lastname@example.org.